ManadayM/manadaym.github.io/about.md

 #### Year 2010

 By January 2010, I successfully completed my 5 semsters with average first class grade.
 I learnt so many programming languages and technologies but only liked .NET and PHP those days.
 I joined Nomadic Solutions, a small company in online Mobile and DTH recharge business, as a trainee .NET Developer.
 I with my other 2 collagues developed a web portal for online recharge from the scratch.
 I learnt so many new things in ASP.Net and SQL server which I never even imagined during the college days.
-By now you'd have guessed Indian education system. :(

 July 2010 brought another great opportunity to me from Investis and I just grabbed it.
 Joined Investis as a .NET developer but in few months I was asked to start exploring Apps Development.
 That was the end of .NET journey and beggining of the new journey in Apps Development.
 Again, learnt many things and executed 3 succesful mobile apps as a product for Investis.

 #### Year 2016-Present

 My employer tasked me with another new project from scratch but this time it was for Web and not mobile apps!
 Yes, the new turning point.
 I was supposed to learn and implement AngularJS for the next big project - [MYINVETIS v5](https://dashboard.myinvestis.com).
-I'm enjoying the drastically changed the Web Development stacks these days - credit goes to jQuery, BackboneJS, AngularJS and the most important one NodeJS.
+I'm enjoying the drastically changed Web Development stacks these days - credit goes to jQuery, BackboneJS, AngularJS and the most important one NodeJS.

 Personally, I kept on learning the full stack web dev - the MEAN Stack.
 I delivered 2 good and mid sized MEAN stack based projects as a freelancer in my free time.